luca-cibinel/gicf/README.md

 sigma_mod_RB_d_[D]_p_[P]_n_[N].dat
 simul_mod_RB_d_[D]_p_[P]_n_[N].dat
 ```
 where the prefix `sigma` indicates the file which contains the true covariance matrix and the prefix `simul` contains the simulated data.
 In the name of each file, `D` indicates $10$ times the density of the covariance matrix, `P` indicates the number of covariates and `N` indicates the number of observations.
+The simulations regarding computational time are an exception to this format, due to the large amount of data used in this study.
+Instead of relying on a local copy of the data, new data are sampled each time, using the true covariance matrix stored in the appropriate `.dat` file.
+The original datasets can be made available upon request.

 The folder `Simulations and analysis/simulations/environments` contains one R environment for each simulation study.
 If these environment are loaded, the output can be recovered by running the section "OUTPUT".